 As the telecom industry migrates toward cloudification, what does it mean for Communication Service Providers (CSPs)?
 Moreover, what does the telecom software market look like in terms of solution offerings?
-In this reading, learn about the drivers, challenges, and hyperscalers surrounding cloud and software in the telecom industry.
+In this reading, learn about the drivers, challenges, and hyperscalers surrounding telecom cloud and software space.

 What the Numbers Say about Telecom Network Preferences

 There’s no better way to exemplify the cloud and software preference of the telecom industry than to look at the market forecasts.
 As reported by ABI Research, revenue for Virtual Networks Functions (VNFs) will grow at a Compound Annual Growth Rate (CAGR) of 29% between 2021 and 2026, bringing total revenue in 2026 to US$2.4 billion.

 During that same period, Cloud-Native Functions (CNFs) revenue will sustain a 99% CAGR and reach US$2.9 billion in 2026.
 While virtual and cloud-native networks will surge in popularity, revenue for Physical Network Functions (PNFs) will plummet from US$2.3 billion in 2021 to US$1.9 billion in 2026Chart 1: LTE Evolved Packer Core Revenue by Network Function Type (Source: ABI Research)